 11) Consumption warning for food products by certain consumer categories (children, pregnant, elderly, athletes, etc.);

-The label must be in the Ukrainian language and meet the abovementioned requirements; therefore, the product cannot enter Ukraine if it has only standard U.S. label.
+The label must be in Ukrainian and meet the abovementioned requirements; therefore, the product cannot enter Ukraine if it has only a standard U.S. label.
+Sample label for U.S. fish Product is provided below.